Advertiser Disclosure

 Uber Eats’ initial application takes just a few minutes.
 You need to enter some basic biographical and contact information, including your full name, address, vehicle type, and the make and model of your mobile device.

-You also need to provide your driver’s license number and Social Security number, and consent to a background check and driving history check (for Uber Eats drivers with motor vehicles).
+You must also provide your driver’s license number and Social Security number and consent to a background check and driving history check (for Uber Eats drivers with motor vehicles).
 Uber Eats doesn’t divulge what it looks for with these checks, but it’s safe to assume a recent felony conviction or pattern of vehicle accidents would be grounds for disqualification.

 If you pass your background check, you’ll need to upload a profile photo and then wait for your Uber Eats delivery bag and prepaid debit card to arrive in the mail.
 You’ll pay for most pickups with this card.
 Once your card arrives, you’ll need to complete some final tasks and sign into the Uber Eats driver app for the first time.